On this page:

 - Graph Color Scheme for the Metric Browser: Select either Light or Dark to change the metric browser color scheme.

 - Graph Color Scheme for All Other Graphs: Select either Light or Dark to change the navigation panel color scheme.

 - Font: Determines the font type used in the UI.
 For screen text, the Controller UI uses a font set that it embeds by default.
 If the operating system of the computer on which you access the Controller UI uses a non-English language, you can configure the UI to use non-English languages by setting the font to use system fonts instead.

-- Mouse Wheel Legacy Mode: If scrolling in the Controller UI using your mouse scroll does not work correctly, you should try enabling the Mouse Wheel Legacy Mode option.
-Enabling this option is may be necessary if accessing the Controller UI with certain older browsers.
+- Mouse Wheel Legacy Mode: If scrolling in the Controller UI using your mouse scroll doesn't work properly, you should try enabling the Mouse Wheel Legacy Mode option.
+This may be necessary if accessing the Controller UI with certain older browsers.

 You may need to log out of the UI and log back in to see the effects of your changes.

 The user preferences page presents advanced options that include cloud automation and debug mode.